BEST STARTS FOR KIDS

 You could say something like: 'I don't feel I'm in a frame of mind to be objective at the moment.
 I need a bit of space to think about this.
 But if you're continuing to push it, the answer will be a 'No.'

 For more Best Parenting Advice linked to behavioural strategies go to the following links:

-If you can foresee a potential problem discuss it ahead of time so your child knows exactly what's expected of them, rather than deal with it after there's a problem when emotions are high.
+If you can foresee a potential problem discuss it ahead of time so your child knows exactly what's expected of them, rather than deal with it after there's a problem.